Flawless Physio Logo

 Peroneal Tendonitis Exercises

 Ankle and leg stretches are extremely important for a normal gait.
-Stretching helps to lengthen muscles and tendons to all full range of motion through the ankle.
+Stretching helps lengthen muscles and tendons to a full range of motion through the ankle.

 Soleus Stretch

-Your soleus muscle is part of your calf muscle group and plays a very important role in walking and running.
+Your soleus muscle is part of your calf muscle group and plays a vital role in walking and running.
 The tighter your soleus is, the quicker you transition onto your big toe.

 How to perform: